 You’ve recently set up a Facebook group for mums on the spectrum.
 What will this offer?
 What is your aim?

-Yes, I recently formed the “secret” Facebook group Aspergers/Autism mums in Sydney.
-It’s a support group for mothers on the Autism spectrum (diagnosed or not) who live in Sydney.
+Yes, I recently formed the ‘secret’ Facebook group Aspergers/Autism mums in Australia.
+It’s a support group for mothers on the Autism spectrum (diagnosed or not).
 My aim is to provide a safe space to discuss parenting and life in general, and to make some local connections.
 I want women on the spectrum to feel empowered and supported.

-Lee blogs about life as a mum and woman on the spectrum on Instagram.
+Lee blogs about life as a mum and woman on the spectrum on Facebook and Instagram.
 You can follow here.

 If you are a mum on the Autism spectrum and would like to join the Facebook group, email Lee at email@example.com